tobiasgrosser/mental-strength-unworkshop/content/blog/22-04-27-crafting-exquisite-ideas/index.md

 experience, practice, and use deliberately whenever we encounter a new rough idea that may need some polishing.

-Join us for an experimental afternoon and play with us the science game.
+Join us for an experimental afternoon and play the science game with us.

 ## Your Hosts